Statick/RecoverOrphanFields/README.md

     input clip

 show=False
-    set this to True to highlight in large text when a frame is a recovered orphaned field
+    set this to True to highlight on the final output, in large text, when a frame is a recovered orphaned field

 HQ=True
     recovered frames are interpolated with high quality settings then cleaned up with QTGMC placebo. set to False to reduce these to much faster settings. recommended set to True for final output
 ```

 ##### output = RecoverOrphanFields.RecoverOrphanFields(clip, frames, chroma=False, scene_change=True, ovr="", log="")
-run this after the IVTC process. must be given the 'fields' output from the earlier function. returns a new clip with the recovered orphans included
+run this after the IVTC process to recover the orphans. must be given the 'frames' output from the earlier function. returns a new clip with the recovered orphans included

 ```
 clip